CareMedEval dataset: Evaluating Critical Appraisal and Reasoning in the Biomedical Field: Limitations Ethics statement

 \section{Limitations \& Ethics statement}

 \paragraph{Limitations}

 Our study has several limitations that should be acknowledged.

 First, our evaluation only used the textual content of the articles, without including figures, tables, or other materials found in the original PDFs.
 These parts often have important information that helps understand a study better, like how it was designed or its results.
+Multimodal models, which have access to the full article content including these visuals, might perform better especially for questions about statistics or critical appraisal of the study’s weaknesses.
+Integrating retrieval-augmented generation (RAG) to dynamically select the most relevant sections of each article based on question keywords could also help models focus on the most informative content and improve accuracy.
+Beyond RAG integration, we aim to explore how altering the input article can help assess a model's ability to question and reason over modified scientific content.

 Second, we evaluated a limited number of models, with a focus on general-purpose LLMs rather than domain-specific ones.
 Their performances may not fully reflect the potential of specialized biomedical models.
 In addition, our experiments used a fixed prompt structure without exploring prompt engineering variations or model-specific adaptations.
 Exploring alternative prompting strategies, including dynamic or adaptive prompts, could lead to improved performance.